dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 1. The so marked APIs are now considered platform-specific, which means that just calling the API from portable code will now always be flagged by the analyzer.
-2. Every time .NET adds another operating system all call sides guarding calls to these APIs now also have to check for this new OS.
+2. Every time .NET adds another operating system all call sites guarding calls to these APIs now also have to check for this new OS.

 In this spec, we're proposing a mechanism by which we can mark APIs as